CS601-F21/project-2-caracao718/README.md

 1. Host 1 will need to implement a server that allows a remote subscriber to send a registration message.
 2. When a remote subscriber is executed, it will connect to the registration server.
 3. When a new item is published it will be forwarded from Host 1 to Host 2, then delivered to the subscriber.
 4. There are lots of ways to design a solution, however it is recommended that you modify the part 1 solution as little as possible.
-I have done this by implementing a `RemoteSubscriberProxy` that behaves like a normal `Subscriber` to the `Broker` on Host 1 but implements a server to accept connections from Host 2 and a client to forward items to Host 2.
-On Host 2, I implement a `RemoteBroker` that behaves like a normal `Broker` to the `Subscriber` on Host 2 but proxies messages coming from the `RemoteSubscriberProxy`.
+I have done this by implementing a `RemoteSubscriberProxy` that behaves like a normal `Framework.Subscriber` to the `Framework.Broker` on Host 1 but implements a server to accept connections from Host 2 and a client to forward items to Host 2.
+On Host 2, I implement a `RemoteBroker` that behaves like a normal `Framework.Broker` to the `Framework.Subscriber` on Host 2 but proxies messages coming from the `RemoteSubscriberProxy`.
 The figure below shows this implementation, omitting detail of the original publishers.

 ![pubsub](https://github.com/CS601-F21/notes/blob/main/admin/images/pubsubdistributedproxy.jpg)